hashicorp/terraform-provider-azurerm/website/docs/r/voice_services_communications_gateway.html.markdown

 * `microsoft_teams_voicemail_pilot_number` - (Optional) This number is used in Teams Phone Mobile scenarios for access to the voicemail IVR from the native dialer.
 ---

-A `service_locations` block supports the following:
+A `service_location` block supports the following:

 * `location` - (Required) Specifies the region in which the resources needed for Teams Calling will be deployed.